chadhammond01/Azure_ELK_Project/README.md

 - **Packetbeat**:

 The playbook below installs Metricbeat on the target hosts.
-The playbook for installing Filebeat is not included, but looks essentially identical — simply replace metricbeat with filebeat, and it will work as expected.
+The playbooks for installing the other beats all look essentially identical.

 ```yaml
 - name: download metricbeat deb